-We are proud of the services we provide to the public, and we continually strive to offer the most current technological advances currently available.
+We are proud of the services we provide to the public, and we continually strive to offer the most current technological advances presently available.
 We want to be known as more than just a number to call (911) in the event of an emergency.
-We want to be an educational resource for the public concerning the various services we provide, including the opportunities that can be developed through shared informational resources, improved technical solutions, data mining, innovative predicative analytics, and emerging technological advances.
+We want to be an educational resource for the community and our public safety agency partners concerning the various services we provide, including the opportunities that can be developed through shared informational resources, improved technical solutions, data mining, innovative predicative analytics, and emerging technological advances.